bitsii/beApp/README.md

 First - quick Getting Started for Development! (more about BraceApp below...)

-First you have to have already setup the brace language environment, see https://gitlab.com/bitsii/brace (Getting Started in Readme.md) for that
+First you have to have already setup the brace language environment, see https://gitlab.com/bitsii/brace (Getting Started in Readme.md) for that  (you have to install not only the base environment but javascript and java ones as well)

 then, from the directory containing "brace" (where you cloned it), clone braceApp (from your shell / on MSWin from the git shell you installed)